GPT2099/PyBer_Analysis/README.md

   <img src="analysis/Fig7.png">
 </p>
 Shown above, we have a very telling piece of pie.
 Rural cities account for 2.6% of total drivers by city type and are responsible for 6.8% of the revenue. likewise Suburban cities only represent 16.5% of the total drivers while accounting for 30.5% of the total revenue.
 Only the Urban cities have a higher percentage of the drivers at 80.9% but only bring in 62.7% of the fares.
 This could suggest that fewer drivers are needed in urban areas, and more are needed in rural and suburban areas.

 <p align="center">
   <img src="analysis/PyBer_fare_summary.png">
 </p>
+Lastly, the total fares are shown for the months of January through April 2019.
+With the exception of slight spikes in all three city types, It is fair to say that fare totals stay mostly consistant throughout the year.